MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/apis-capabilities.md

 ### Permissions

 <!-- TODO: does WV2 ever show the dialogs?
 What can you do with the dialogs? -->
-Different web pages may ask you for permissions to access some privileged resources (e.g. dialog to grant permission to access your location).
-In WebView2 you can find out what the web pages are asking permission for and what to do with the JavaScript dialogs.
+Different web pages may ask you for permissions to access some privileged resources (e.g. geolocation, camera, microphone, etc.).
+Using the WebView2 permissions APIs, your host app can programmatically respond to permissions requests and/or replace the default permissions UI with its own UI.

 <!--
 See also: